OpenWaterFoundation/cdss-app-snodas-tools/doc-dev-mkdocs-project/docs/software-design/overview.md

  - If the input is ```One```, the console will print:

 		Which date are you interested in?
-The date must be of or between 01 October 2003 and today's date.  mm/dd/yy:
+The date must be of or between 30 September 2003 and
+		today's date. mm/dd/yy:

 	- The user inputs a date in the correct format and that date of SNODAS data will be downloaded.

  - If the input is ```Range```, the console will print:

-		What is the STARTING date of data that you are interested in?
-The date must be of or between 01 October 2003 and today's date.  mm/dd/yy:
+		What is the STARTING (earliest) date of data that you are interested in?
+The date must be of
+		or between 30 September 2003 and today's date. mm/dd/yy:

 	- The user inputs the first date of a range of historical dates in the correct format.
 The console will print:

-			What is the ENDING date of data that you are interested in?
-The date must be between [date entered from previous prompt] and today's date. mm/dd/yy:
+			What is the ENDING (most recent) date of data that you are interested in?
+The date must be
+			between [date entered from previous prompt] and today's date. mm/dd/yy:

 	- The user inputs the last date of a range of historical dates in the correct format.
 All SNODAS data from the dates within the range will be downloaded (in sequential order).